OUR VISION AND VALUES

 Celebrating as often as possible.
 Come and see our different values which are displayed around our school!
 We love celebrating and find every possible reason to do so.
 Every Friday we have a celebration service and we have a very special end of Year 6 award too.

-Spending time with Reverend Steve and Our Open the Book Team.
-Steve is our local vicar and we enjoy worshiping with him.
+Spending time with Reverend David and Our Open the Book Team.
+David is our local vicar and we enjoy worshiping with him.
 Many of our pupil’s families go to the church and attend services which we hold at our school.

 Creating a time and place for spiritual reflection.
 We are currently looking at ways to develop our spiritual garden area at the moment, a space for quiet reflection in our busy fun school.
 Spiritual development is the development of the non-material element of a human being which animates and sustains us and, depending on our point of view; either ends or continues in some form when we die.
 It is about the development of a sense of identity, self-worth, personal insight, meaning and purpose.
 It is about the development of a pupil’s ‘spirit’.
 Some people may call it the development of a pupil’s ‘soul’; others as the development of ‘personality’ or ‘character’.